-Place Names : Turns the local area names On or Off.
-Name Tags : Turns a tag for particular chart objects that either includes the Name of the chart object or the Depth of an Underwater chart object On or Off.
-Nav Aids & Light Sectors s: Turns the presentation of Lights, Signals, Buoys and Beacons On (Nav-Aids & Light Sectors are shown), Off (Nav-Aids & Light Sectors are not shown) or No Sector (Nav-Aids are shown, Light Sectors are hidden).
+Place Names : Turns the Local area names On or Off.
+Name Tags : Turns a tag for particular chart objects that either includes the Name of the chart object or the Depth of an Underwater Chart Object On or Off.

+Nav Aids & Light Sectors: Turns the presentation of Lights, Signals, Buoys and Beacons On (Nav-Aids & Light Sectors are shown), Off (Nav-Aids & Light Sectors are not shown) or No Sector (Nav-Aids are shown, Light Sectors are hidden).
 Attention Areas : Turns the Attention Areas (areas in which special attention by the mariner is required because of natural or man-made hazards sailing regulations and restrictions) On or Off.
 Tides & Currents : Turns the Tides and Currents On or Off.
 When data/time is available, Tidal stream arrows are shown on the charts, indicating the direction and strength of the Tide.
-If no data/time is available from the GPS or the GPS.

-Chart Plotter is not in Simulation mode, the icon on the chart is generic one.
-The color of the arrow denotes the strength of the current as follows:

-When the GPS Chart Plotter receives a valid position fix, the Tide icons are shown on the charts on the basis of the current date and time: the screen displays and changes arrows as date/time changes.
+If no data/time is available from the GPS or the GPS Chart Plotter is not in Simulation Mode, the icon on the chart is generic one.
+The color of the arrow denotes the strength of the current as follows: 0 to 0.1 kn - Yellow 0.2 to 1.0 kn - Yellow 1.1 to 2.0 kn - Orange 2.1 to 3.0 kn - Red When the GPS Chart Plotter receives a valid position fix, the Tide icons are shown on the charts on the basis of the current date and time: the screen displays and changes arrows as date/time changes.
 Seabed Type : Turns the Seabed Type On or Off.
 Ports & Services : Turns the Ports and Service icons On of Off.
-Areas along the shore with facilities for
+Areas along the shore with facilities for mooring, downloading and uploading of ships, generally sheltered from waves and winds.
+Port installations are piers, wharves, pontoons, dry docks, cranes Tracks & Routes : Turns the Tracks and Routes On or Off (recommended and established routes for ships at sea, including traffic separation schemes, deep water routes).

-12.0.8 Depth Settings
+12.0.9 Depth Settings